When to cut a new seeded lawn

 Weather conditions play a vital role as well.
 I prefer to choose a day when the soil is not too wet, as damp ground can lead to uneven cutting and may even damage the roots.
 Ideally, a sunny day following a dry spell is preferable, as this promotes a healthy environment for both the grass and the mowing process.

-See also How to adjust lawn mower deck
+See also When to kill crabgrass in lawn

 Lastly, I make sure to observe the overall health of the greenery.
 Signs of stress, such as discoloration or wilting, should prompt me to delay any trimming.
 The objective is to promote a thriving environment, and being attentive to these details ensures that my efforts yield the best possible results for my grassy expanse.